cardinalby/git-get-release-action/README.md

 ## Env variables

 You should set `GITHUB_TOKEN` env variable to enable action to access GitHub API.
-See example.
+For some operations default `github.token` is not enough, you need to pass a personal access token.

 ## Outputs
 Values from [API](https://docs.github.com/en/rest/reference/repos#releases) response object: